mamedev/mame/docs/source/initialsetup/compilingmame.rst

   difficult to troubleshoot problems.

-* If you want to add various additional tools to the compile, such as *CHDMAN*, add a **TOOLS=1** to your make statement, like **make REGENIE=1 TOOLS=1**
+* If you want to add various additional tools to the compile, such as *chdman*, add a **TOOLS=1** to your make command, like **make REGENIE=1 TOOLS=1**

-* You can do driver specific builds by using *SOURCES=<driver>* in your make statement.
+* You can do driver specific builds by using *SOURCES=<driver>* in your make command.
 For instance, building Pac-Man by itself would be **make SOURCES=src/mame/drivers/pacman.cpp REGENIE=1** including the necessary *REGENIE* for rebuilding the settings.